amurtadha/LNPL/README.md

 The results will be written into results/main_lnl.txt

-* Run the following code to train under  semi-supervised settuings
+* Run the following code to train under  semi-supervised settings
 ```
 python run_SSTC.py --dataset='AG' --train_sample=30
 ```